-Ekspres Bank expects positive growth, primarily driven by the Danish and Swedish businesses.
-Neither the annual nor the expected growth is exceeding 10% and therefore no additional capital need is included for the individual solvency requirement as per 31 December 2022.
+In 2023 Ekspres Bank saw modest growth in Sweden and Norway measured in local currency, and a decline in the Danish loan balance.
+Ekspres Bank expects negative growth in all three countries due to the strategic plan including the partial stop for granting of new loans.
+Therefore neither the annual nor the expected growth is exceeding 10% and no additional capital need is included for the individual solvency requirement as per 31 December 2023.
 The assessment is performed on actuals as well as forecasted data based on the budget figures approved by the Board of Directors of the bank.